This post may contain affiliate links. Please read our disclosure policy.

 Once you’ve decided on what you’re adding to your board, the rest is simple, fun, and quick.
-Be creative, with all your favorite festive treats (I forgot to add chocolate hearts to mine!)
+Be creative with your favorite festive treats (I forgot to add chocolate hearts to mine!)
 The most important thing to remember is to have fun!

 There is no right or wrong way to make a dessert board.
 The best tip is to make it full and overflowing!

-- Start with containers: This helps give shape to your board and reminds you where to put items you want to emphasize.
-If you dip (like chocolate), be sure to dedicate a container for that.
+- Start with containers: This helps shape your board and reminds you where to put items you want to emphasize.
+If you dip (like chocolate), dedicate a container for that.
 I added the Valentine’s Day Crack to one container and filled the other with banana chips and festive M&M’s.

 - Arrange the fruit: Place the fruit around the board.

 - Place the desserts: Fill the board with chocolates, candies, and treats.
 Fill in the empty place with nuts, dried fruit, or small items, like individual grapes or chocolate hearts.